Recently I started reading about the traditional mughlai cuisine is

 Khara Masala

-5 green cardamoms2 black cardamoms
+5 green cardamoms

 10 pieces of cloves